cezarypiatek/cezarypiatek.github.io/src/content/post/why-click-with-selenium-so-hard.md

 }
 ```

 But sometimes we still get the exception.
-So let check how ExpectedConditions.ElementToBeClickable method works:
+So lets check how ExpectedConditions.ElementToBeClickable method works:

 ```cs
 public static Func<IWebDriver, IWebElement> ElementToBeClickable(IWebElement element)